 Keeping your appointment schedule filled has long been synonymous with ringing telephones.
-But these days, less ringing isn’t necessarily a bad thing… if you offer online patient scheduling on your dental website.
+But these days, less ringing isn’t necessarily a bad thing… if online patient scheduling is part of your dental website’s design.

 Why should you add online scheduling to your dental website?

 It can get you more new patients (and help keep your current ones).

 If you’re thinking that insurance coverage and quality of care are the biggest decision making issues for patients, guess again.
 More than 50 percent of dental patients consider convenience and access as the most important factors in their decision making.
 If they are waiting on hold or getting voice mail while trying to schedule an appointment, and then only being presented with options that work best for the office and not for them, you can bet that it won’t take long for them to go elsewhere.

-Online scheduling is also a powerful tool for converting visitors on your website, social media, and landing pages into new patients, since it gives them an easy path to scheduling an appointment.
+Online scheduling is also a powerful tool for converting visitors on your dental website, social media, and dental PPC landing pages into new patients, since it gives them an easy path to scheduling an appointment.

 It’s the new norm.